GuideLast reviewed July 1, 2026

 Cost is driven by four things: material (nitrile and engineered fire-resistant compounds cost more than basic rubber or PVC), fire class (a tested Bfl-s1 typically costs more than Cfl-s1), thickness and construction (heavier, more durable builds cost more), and format (modular tile systems differ from roll or single mats).
 Match spend to the job’s real demands rather than over- or under-specifying.

 We deliberately quote no prices here, because they move and depend on size, quantity and supplier.
-The honest approach is to fix your requirements first — process, class, comfort, format and coverage area — then compare like-for-like quotes against that spec.
-Our welding mat materials explained guide breaks down what each material delivers for the money, and our welding mat suppliers guide sets out how to compare quotes from different suppliers on the same basis.
+Fix your requirements first: process, test evidence, comfort, format and coverage area.
+Then compare like-for-like quotes against that specification.
+Our welding mat materials guide explains the trade-offs, and our US and Canadian supplier guide sets out how to compare quotes on the same basis.

-In the interest of transparency: firematting.com is an information resource and supports a sister supplier brand — we are not claiming to be a fully independent reviewer, and we do not assert that any firematting product holds a particular fire class or certification.
+In the interest of transparency: Fire Matting is operated by The Maximum Industrial Group Limited (registered in England and Wales, company no. 17360049), which supplies matting itself.
+We are a supplier, not an independent reviewer, and we do not assert that any Fire Matting product holds a particular fire class or certification.
 What we can do is help you turn your process into a clear specification and request the supporting test-house documentation.
 Send us your process and spark zone and we will help you choose what is genuinely best for your job.